Battle of Lokalaks

-The Battle of Lokalaks (or Lokalax) was fought between Swedish and Russian forces at Lokalaks (present-day Nystad), Finland on 17–18 September 1808 during the Finnish War.
+The Battle of Lokalaks (or Lokalax) was fought between Swedish and Russian forces at Lokalaks (Lokalahti), Finland on 17–18 September 1808 during the Finnish War.

 Background

 Shortly after the Battle of Oravais the Swedish king, Gustav IV Adolf, decided to land a force of 4,000 men under general Albrekt von Lantinghausen on the coast of Nystad, to cut-off the Russian connection between that town and Åbo.
 It was also meant to join forces with parts of Eberhard von Vegesack's army which was supposed to land at Björneborg (Pori), but instead went as far north as Kristinestad where it landed on 28 August; this made cooperation between the two forces difficult.

 Battle

 Nonetheless, the Swedish force under Lantinghausen landed at Lokalaks on 17 September with less than 3,000 men of his initial force; it was badly equipped and with inadequate ammunition.
 Ready to receive them was the Russian commander Pyotr Bagration with a contingent (perhaps 1,200 men) and 5 guns.
 After Lantinghausen had landed he made little progress in advancing and after reaching Lokalaks Church he was attacked by the Russians, at 6:00 PM.
 The fighting remained mild and continued for two hours before it was stopped due to the dark.
 On 6:00 AM the next day the Russians attacked again while Lantinghausen remained passive and made no effort to counterattack; after six hours Bagration attacked both Swedish flanks and Lantinghausen made the decision to embark his ships and sail away.